LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 ## Level 2: Wilderness Adept
 You gain expertise in traversing and surviving in harsh environments.

-Choose one type of terrain: arctic, coast, desert, forest, grassland, mountain, swamp, or urban.
+Choose one type of terrain: arctic, coast, desert, forest, grassland, mountain, or swamp.
 You gain advantage on Wisdom (Survival) checks related to this terrain, and difficult terrain doesn’t slow your group’s travel.
 ## Level 3: Trailblazer's Archetype
 At 3rd level, you choose an archetype that reflects your particular expertise in the wilds:
 - Ambush Predator,